larquin/code_reps/README.md

 # code reps

-a repo of code exercises
+A repo of some handy code exercises

-#